 But nowadays when you call someone “prudent” you usually mean that they are cautious: they plan ahead, look before they leap, avoid taking unnecessary risks, save for a rainy day, and that sort of thing.
 The word now has an old-fashioned sound to it, and is rare enough as a compliment that it’s sometimes even deployed as an insult, to imply that the “prudent” person is over-cautious, timid, afraid to take chances, or reluctant to innovate.
 (The resemblance of the word “prudence” to the etymologically distinct word “prudish” has also contributed to giving the word a stuffy connotation.)

 Because of this meaning shift, when you see someone singing the praises of “prudence” it’s important to investigate further to find out which sort of prudence they’re praising.
-Sometimes authors will even drift from one definition to the other without seeming to realize that they’re doing so (see for example “In Praise of Prudence” from Positive Psychology News).
+Sometimes authors will even drift from one definition to the other without seeming to realize that they’re doing so.

 Prudence as practical wisdom / decision theory